Shahs of Sunset's Lilly Ghalichi Gives Birth to Daughter Alara

 UPDATE: Lilly Ghalichi welcomed a baby girl into the world on Sept.
 30.

-The new mom revealed she and husband Dara Mir welcomed their daughter, Alara Mir, on Instagram on Monday.
+The new mom revealed she and husband Dara Mir welcomed their daughter, Alara Mir, via Instagram on Monday.
 "Our hearts are so full.
 Thank you for choosing us to be your parents," the former reality star wrote.

 She's gonna be a mommy!